 Reporting Coral Bleaching Data and Observations to NOAA Coral Reef Watch

-On April 15, 2024, NOAA confirmed the world has been experiencing a global coral bleaching event.
+On April 15, 2024, NOAA (in partnership with the International Coral Reef Initiative) confirmed the world has been experiencing a global coral bleaching event.
 Bleaching-level heat stress, as remotely monitored and predicted by NOAA Coral Reef Watch (CRW), has been -- and continues to be -- extensive across the Atlantic, Pacific and Indian Ocean basins.

-This is the fourth global coral bleaching event on record (following the 1998, 2010, and 2014-2017 global events), and the second in the last 10 years.
-The 2014-17 global event is considered the longest, most widespread, and the most damaging coral bleaching event on record.
-However, the ongoing global bleaching event is expected to surpass the extent and severity of the prior global event, in the weeks ahead, as the percentage of the world's coral reefs (i.e., satellite pixels containing coral reefs), which have experienced bleaching-level heat stress, continues to increase.
+This is the fourth global coral bleaching event (a.k.a., GCBE4) on record -- following the 1998, 2010, and 2014-2017 global events -- and the second in the last 10 years.
+The 2014-17 global event (GCBE3) is still considered the longest, most widespread, and most damaging coral bleaching event on record.
+During that three-year event, more than 65.7% of the world's coral reefs (i.e., satellite pixels containing coral reefs) experienced bleaching-level heat stress.
+On May 23, 2024, the GCBE4 surpassed the extent of the GCBE3.
+As of this writing, more than 70.7% of coral reefs worldwide have been impacted by bleaching-level heat stress since January 1, 2023.

 **To contribute coral bleaching data and observations (including reports of NO bleaching) to our ongoing effort, please do the following:**